NALTP/Rules/README.md

 #### Section A - Match Scheduling
   - (1) At the beginning of the season and after the draft, each captain will be asked to submit their team’s default game time.
     - (a) Submitted times must fall between 8:30 PM and 10:30 PM Eastern Time or they will be adjusted to match these boundaries.
+    - (b) Submitted times are also limited to half hour intervals between the earliest and latest times in (a).
   - (2) The default gametime will be the average of the two teams’ default game times.
     - (a) Example: Team A’s default gametime is 8:30 PM ET.
 Team B’s default gametime is 10 PM ET.
 By default, this match will begin at 9:15 PM ET.
-    - (b) Default times are rounded down to the nearest minute.
-      - (i) Example: Team A's default time is 8:30 PM ET.
-Team B's default time is 9:45 PM ET.
-By default, this match will begin at 9:07 PM ET.
   - (3) Default days
     - (a) Major league games will take place on Sunday nights.
     - (b) Minor league games will take place on Monday nights.